 With so many open world online-games being released as of late, one of the common complaints is that after the main objectives and side quests have been cleared, what’s next?
-In recent years, games such as The Division, Destiny, No Man’s Sky, and Sea of Thieves have promised a persistent and ever-changing environment for the player to lose themselves in.
+In recent years, games such as The Division, Destiny, No Man’s Sky, and Sea of Thieves have constantly promised a persistent and ever-changing environment for the player to lose themselves in.
 The issue is that once the main content has been cleared, the experience afterwards tends to feel very hollow.

 Which is why developers should preach patience.